zephyrproject-rtos/trusted-firmware-m/docs/platform/arm/rse/rse_integration_guide.rst

 ===================

 The BL2 bootloader requires asymmetric keypairs to verify signed RSE NSPE, RSE SPE and other PE BL1 images.
+By default, the RSE platform configures BL2 to use ECDSA with the P256 curve as the signature scheme, but it can be changed using the ``MCUBOOT_SIGNATURE_TYPE`` build option.
+This guide assumes ECDSA-P256 is used.

-Generate a keypair using the `imgtool <https://pypi.org/project/imgtool/>`_ ``keygen`` command::
+Generate an ECDSA-P256 key using the `imgtool <https://pypi.org/project/imgtool/>`_ ``keygen`` command::

-    imgtool keygen -k keyname.pem -t rsa-3072
+    imgtool keygen -k keyname.pem -t ecdsa-p256

-This will generate a private key ``keyname.pem``, which can be used to replace the development key in ``bl2/ext/mcuboot/root-RSA-3072.pem``.
+This will generate a private key ``keyname.pem``, which can be used to replace the development key in ``bl2/ext/mcuboot/root-EC-P256.pem``.
 Build TF-M with the parameter ``MCUBOOT_KEY_S=path/to/keyname.pem`` to set the key to sign the RSE SPE and ``MCUBOOT_KEY_NS=path/to/keyname.pem`` for the NSPE.
 The keys for signing the SPE and NSPE may be the same or different depending on whether the